ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Alright!
 You’ve got a ClickUp Workspace and you’ve started your first draft of your ClickUp hierarchy.
 It’s time to invite your team!

-Invite your employees and contractors to ClickUp
+Invite your employees and contractors in ClickUp

 • Most of your permanent team members will need “Member” access in ClickUp.